colin-riddell/DockerDigitalOceanIntro/Deploying to Cloud with DigitalOcean + docker.md

 This will work, but then fail to connect to the MongoDB.

 To solve this we could open another tab then do another long run command to find a mongod image, pull that and run it, but we might still have issues with that and typing these huge run commands isn't nice.

+**Ideally, we'd have each thing in its own container.
+The back-end, the front-end and the mongodb**

+## Images

+To save us from typing really long commands to use the Docker API, we can use a more script-like code to create containers.
+To create containers we first need to make a docker **image**

 ## Images vs Containers